What do the hotel stars mean

 Turndown service in the evening

-Sweden
+Hotels in Sweden

 In Sweden, there is a national voluntary hotel classification system.
-The Responsible Authority is the Classification Committee (Klassificeringsnamnden) which is hosted by the Swedish Hotel and Restaurant Association (SHR).
+The Responsible Authority is the Classification Committee (Klassificeringsnamnden) hosted by the Swedish Hotel and Restaurant Association (SHR).
 Many hotels do follow the standard from Hotelstars classification, and you can find this on their web page.

 1-star hotel